d8corp/rune-hub-dom/src/docs/pages/StateManagementPage/StateManagementPage.md

 )
 ```

+## Reactive Attributes
+---

-To bind a state and a prop use `Slot` or a function as a value of the prop.
+To bind reactive state to an HTML element attribute, use `Slot` or a function as a value of the attribute.
+This creates fine-grained reactivity where only the specific property updates without re-rendering the entire component.

 ```tsx
 //! src/index.tsx